r-uiz/py.word-game/README.md

 - [ ] completely disable clipboard pasting in confirm function (Can just be pasted again if you have a clipboard manager)
 - [ ] add funnier announcement at the end
 - [ ] add more rules! [[README.md#addtl-rule-ideas|see below]]
+    - Hopefully more that requires user to search for a solution (like the pokemon one) on the Internet like neal.fun's version.
+(Chess notation, Geoguessr, etc.)
+    - Even more interactive ones.
 - [ ] add a GUI for easier input and prettier overall.
 Check out: [tkinter](https://docs.python.org/3/library/tkinter.html) or [PyQt](https://riverbankcomputing.com/software/pyqt/intro)